The Cape Breton Post

 CBRM mayor John Morgan says there’s a lot at stake in making sure Erdene selects the transportation option that improves the area's economics, stabilizes the rail operations and more.

-This February 2010 photo shows work at the Donkin exploration project.
-The potential for a coal mine is proceeding to its permitting stage.
-Steve Wadden - Cape Breton Post
+This February 2010 photo shows work at the Donkin exploration project. - Steve Wadden, Cape Breton Post

 [SYDNEY, NS] — This week, outgoing Donkin project partner Xstrata submitted plans to transship coal by barge in its 85-page environmental impact statement submitted to the federal Canadian Environmental Assessment Agency.